zachetienne/nrpytutorial/README.md

 If you would like to explore the NRPy+ tutorial on your local computer, you'll need to install Python, Jupyter, Sympy, and Matplotlib.
 Once they are installed, [you may find this useful](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html)

 In certain circumstances, developers may wish to execute one of these Jupyter notebooks from the command line.
-In that case, try this:
+For example, when the notebook constructs an [Einstein Toolkit](https://einsteintoolkit.org) thorn.
+In such a case, the following command should be useful:

 jupyter nbconvert --to notebook --inplace --execute --ExecutePreprocessor.timeout=-1 [Jupyter notebook file]